 On April 8, 2020, the U.S. Treasury Department and IRS published the final regulations ("Regulations") addressing hybrid financing arrangements.
-The key impact that these Regulations have on Alaris is that certain interest payments made by the Alaris' U.S. entities may no longer be deductible beginning with Alaris' 2019 tax year.
-The 2019 impact of these Regulations is an increase to total income tax expense of \$10.4 million, which has been recorded in the current year ended December 31, 2020.
-For 2020, Alaris' U.S. entities incurred a non-deductible interest expense of \$12.4 million, resulting in an increase in total income tax expense of \$3.2 million.
+The key impact that these Regulations had on Alaris is that certain interest payments made by Alaris' U.S. entities in 2019 and 2020 may not be deductible.
+In 2019, certain Alaris U.S. entities took a deduction for interest expense, against which a reserve of \$10.4M was booked in 2020.
+In 2020, Alaris' U.S. entities did not take a deduction for interest and therefore Alaris was not required to take a reserve in 2021.

 Furthermore, certain changes in the structure and business practices of our Partners could affect our structure.
-Although we are of the view that the corporate structure has been implemented correctly and is being managed and monitored properly, there can be no assurance that our Partners' business models will continue to allow us to fully benefit from our corporate structure.
+Although we are of the view that our structure has been implemented correctly and is being managed and monitored properly, there can be no assurance that our Partners' business models will continue to allow us to fully benefit from our corporate structure.
 Where this is the case, our operating results could be adversely affected.
+Alaris' international structure is subject to assessment and possible adjustment by any of the taxation authorities in the jurisdictions in which it operates based on differences of interpretation of the applicable tax laws and the manner in which such laws have been implemented.